-Bruised Sunak survives key vote on his UK immigration policy
+Bruised Sunak Survives Key Vote on His UK Immigration Policy

 The Tory mood will likely be further dampened by a YouGov poll for the Times newspaper, which showed support for the governing party has fallen to 20% — a level last seen during the disastrous premiership of Liz Truss.
 Keir Starmer’s opposition Labour Party has a 27-point lead, according to the poll.

-A key moment came on Tuesday when Lee Anderson — who Sunak made deputy party chairman to try to stop the Tory party from haemorrhaging support to more right-wing parties — dramatically resigned to vote against the government.
-The decision, though not accompanied by a broadside against Sunak, signalled to the prime minister’s critics on the right of the party that Anderson didn’t believe the Rwanda bill is tough enough to work.
+A key moment came Tuesday when Lee Anderson — who Sunak made deputy party chairman to try to stop the Tory party from hemorrhaging support to more right-wing parties — dramatically resigned to vote against the government.
+The decision, though not accompanied by a broadside against Sunak, signaled to the prime minister’s critics on the right of the party that Anderson didn’t believe the Rwanda bill is tough enough to work.

 Still, Wednesday’s majority of 44 was the same as in December’s contentious vote at the preliminary stage in the House of Commons, indicating that the battle lines haven’t substantially changed.